All Episodes

 Don't ask me what that means.

-I'm just that's what he said.
+I'm just, that's what he said.

 Right.

-So but it's not yet etched in stone.
+So, but it's not yet etched in stone.

-And Romney had another gaff.
+And Romney had another gaffe.

 He's talking about his dad who used to run American Motors.

-George Romney, then they made Jeeps and ramblers and so forth.
+George Romney, then they made Jeeps and Ramblers and so forth.

-And they had three plants, and one at Kenosha, Wisconsin, one in Detroit, somewhere else, and Romney's in Wisconsin campaigning.
+And they had three plants, and one at Kenosha, Wisconsin, one in Detroit, somewhere else.

 He's campaigning in Wisconsin.